threefoldtech/info_grid/src/terraform/advanced/terraform_nextcloud_single.md

 ***

-# Access Nextcloud on a Web Browser with the Subdomain
+# Access Nextcloud on a Web Browser

 We now access Nextcloud over the public Internet.